English

 Article X

-This article gives the executive committee of the states, authority to take care of matters in the recess of the Congress with the same powers as the ones exercised by the Congress itself during the annual assemblies.
+This article gives the executive committee of the states the authority to take care of matters in the recess of the Congress with the same powers as the ones exercised by the Congress itself during the annual assemblies.
 The power will be given to the executive committee as long as it doesn’t act without the consent of at least nine of the thirteen states.

 Article XI